-This should be read in conjunction with the staff code of conduct and Keeping children Safe in Education (2021, Part 4).
+This should be read in conjunction with the staff code of conduct and Keeping Children Safe in Education (2022, Part 4).
 A low level concern is not insignificant.
-This process should be used in events where a concern about professional conduct does not met the threshold set out at the beginning of this section.
+If staff have a safeguarding concern or an allegation about another member of staff (including supply staff, volunteers, or contractors) that does not meet the harm threshold, then this should be shared in accordance with CST's low-level concerns procedures.

-- Reports should be made to the DSL/Deputy DSL (or the head teacher/principal if it is regarding the DSL).
-[Name of setting] creates an environment where staff are encouraged and feel confident to self-refer where they have found themselves in a situation. - The DSL will address unprofessional behaviour and support the individual to correct it at an early stage providing a responsive, sensitive, and proportionate handling of such concerns when they are raised. - Review and correct any deficits in the setting's safeguarding system.
+- Reports should be made to the Head/Principal who will discuss with the DSL. - CST creates an environment where staff are encouraged and feel confident to selfrefer where they have found themselves in a situation. - The Head/Principal or DSL will address unprofessional behaviour and support the individual to correct it at an early stage providing a responsive, sensitive, and proportionate handling of such concerns when they are raised. - Review and correct any deficits in the setting's safeguarding system.